top of page

 3. Safe Posing and Handling

 Newborn photography often involves delicate poses, but safety always comes first.
 Babies should never be placed in positions that put strain on their necks, joints, or circulation.
-Some of the intricate poses seen in professional photography are achieved using composite editing (i.e froggy pose), ensuring that babies are always supported during the shoot.
-Avoid photographers who demonstrate these poses unsupported, or pose babies in props with nobody nearby.
+Some intricate poses seen in professional photography are achieved using composite editing (e.g., froggy pose).
+This ensures that babies are always supported during the shoot.

-At our studio there are always two of us on hand during the session - Jordan can focus on creating beautiful images while Sally or Sophie's sole focus will be on ensuring that your baby is safe and posed correctly.
+Avoid photographers who demonstrate these poses unsupported or use props without someone nearby.
+At our studio, two of us are always on hand during the session.
+Jordan can focus on creating beautiful images.
+Meanwhile, either Sally or Sophie’s sole focus will be on ensuring that your baby is safe and posed correctly.

 4. Temperature Control & Comfort